Soccer-Qatar World Cup ambassador says homosexuality is 'damage in the mind'

-In an interview filmed in Doha and to be screened later on Tuesday, former Qatari international Khalid Salman addressed the issue of homosexuality, which is illegal in the conservative Muslim country.
+In an interview filmed in Doha and to be screened later on Tuesday, former Qatari international Khalid Salman addressed the issue of homosexuality being illegal in Qatar.

-Some soccer players have raised concerns over the rights of fans travelling to the event, especially LGBT+ individuals and women, whom rights groups say Qatari laws discriminate against.

-The country expects more than one million visitors for the World Cup.
+The country expects more than one million visitors for the World Cup and Khalid Salman said anyone coming to Qatar for the tournament should behave according to the rules of the country.

-"They have to accept our rules here," Salman said, in an excerpt of the interview. "(Homosexuality) is haram.
-You know what haram (forbidden) means?," he said.
+"They have to accept our rules here," he said, in an excerpt of the interview. "(Homosexuality) is haram.
+You know what haram (forbidden) means?" he said.

-When asked why it was haram, Salman said: "I am not a strict Muslim but why is it haram?
+When asked why it was haram, Khalid Salman: "I am not a strict Muslim but why is it haram?
 Because it is damage in the mind."

 The interview was then immediately stopped by an accompanying official.
-Qatar's World Cup organisers, when contacted by Reuters, declined to comment.

-World soccer's ruling body FIFA did not immediately respond to a request for a comment.
+Reuters contacted FIFA and World Cup organisers in Qatar for comment.

-Organisers have repeatedly said everyone was welcome in Qatar during the World Cup.
+Organisers have repeatedly said everyone was welcome in the country during the World Cup.

+Homosexuality is illegal in the conservative Muslim country, and some soccer players have raised concerns over the rights of fans travelling for the event, especially LGBT+ individuals and women, whom rights groups say Qatari laws discriminate against.

 Qatar is the first Middle Eastern country to host the World Cup but the small nation has come under intense pressure in recent years for its treatment of foreign workers and restrictive social laws.